DaryaShyroka/Sudoku290/README.md

 ## Authors

-Darya Shyroka, Derek, Ikjot, Sam, Daniel Ceniceros, Saadaf
+Darya Shyroka, Derek Jang, Ikjot Dhillon, Sam Newby, Daniel Ceniceros, Saadaf Chowdhury

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.